rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 ## Disable SWAP permanently

 Swapping is bad for your SD card lifespan.
 You should disable it permanently.
+You might however want to keep swap on a partition on a hard disk drive (see above).
+To disable permatently on SD card and disk, run:

     :::bash
     sudo swapoff --all # Temporary
     sudo update-rc.d dphys-swapfile remove
     sudo apt-get remove dphys-swapfile # Permanently
+    sudo rm /var/swap

 # DynHost